pclifford/borderlands2/README.md

     python savefile.py -m unlocks=slaughterdome:truevaulthunter old.sav new.sav

+Unlock all non-level-specific challenges:

+    python savefile.py -m unlocks=challenges old.sav new.sav

-Set all your non-level-specific challenges to one under their maximum value:
+Set all your non-level-specific challenges to one under their maximum value (you'll probably want to unlock all challenges at the same time, if you do this):

     python savefile.py -m challenges=max old.sav new.sav